Giuhcs/relative_volumes_tripartite/README.md

 inflation_test(p,args)

 ## inequalities
-To be added.
 It contains functions to assess whether a given triangle behaviour "p" satisfies the inequality constraints of interest.

 finner_test(p): compatibility with the Finner inequality;